kmezhoud/biodiversity/README.md

   + Open popup with all needed information:
     + External link to original data,
     + Images,...
+    + How many times the species has been encountered.
+    + Individual Count in each encounter.
 + CSS styling with logos in header, Absolute Panel with transparent Button

 <br>